IFB-ElixirFr/sandboxbioscenarios/linux_basics_session02/steps/step03.md

 Run the `pwd` command in the right panel.

-The output is the absolute path `/shared/data` and means that you are currently located in `/shared/data`.
+The output is the absolute path `/shared/data`.
+This means that you are currently located in `/shared/data`.

 <!---
 Remark: In a Unix system, the administrator (the boss) is called root.
 And you are presently in its personal directory that is also called `root`!